MJoergen/rps/README.md

 # Rock Paper Scissors

 The "optimal" strategy of RPS is to play random.
 This will result in equal number of wins and losses.
-However, since many of the bots are sub-optimal, perhaps it is possible to take advantage of that.
+However, in a tournament with many sub-optimal players, perhaps it is possible to take advantage of the other player's shortcomings.

 Can you make a bot that out-smarts the other bots, while at the same time avoiding being out-smarted itself?